 To make this recipe dairy-free, you can substitute almond milk, oat milk, or coconut milk for regular milk.

-Other great add-ins include nuts (such as pecans or walnuts), dried fruits (such as cranberries or apricots), or even chocolate chips for a sweeter twist.
+Other great add-ins include nuts (such as pecans or walnuts), dried fruit (such as cranberries or apricots), or even chocolate chips for a sweeter twist.

 More Healthy-ish Breakfast Recipes